Highlands (song): Reception

 Dylan scholar Kevin Saylor has compared "Highlands" to Dylan's 2020 song "Key West (Philosopher Pirate)", claiming that both take place in a "liminal space": "Dylan, riffing on Robert Burns, says that his heart is in the highlands, a paradisal, otherworldly place (although it is simultaneously described as an actual geographical location), even as his physical body remains in this world while he is alive.
 He calls the Highlands his home even though he currently is far away ...'Key West' plays a similar role.
 It is described as 'the place to be', 'fine and fair', 'on the horizon line', 'the place to go', 'the gateway key', 'the enchanted land', 'the land of light', and 'paradise divine'.
 Clearly, Key West is a place set apart from and superior to all other locales in which the rest of the songs on Rough and Rowdy Ways are set.
 The singer of 'Key West', released 23 years after 'Highlands', is closer to his final destination than the singer of the earlier song.
 'Highlands' ends: 'Well, my heart’s in the Highlands at the break of day / Over the hills and far away / There’s a way to get there and I’ll figure it out somehow / But I’m already there in my mind / And that’s good enough for now'.
 In the new song, he is already in Key West, the borderline city on the horizon, the place of passage to our ultimate goal".

 "Highlands" was named Dylan's 94th best song by Rolling Stone magazine.

 Spectrum Culture listed it as one of "Bob Dylan's 20 Best Songs of the '90s.

+Other versions

+The Bootleg Series Vol. 17: Fragments - Time Out Of Mind Sessions (1996-1997), released on January 27, 2023, contains a version of the original album track remixed by Michael Brauer as well as a studio outtake of the song and a live version from 2001.

 Live performances

 According to Dylan's official website, he has performed the song live only nine times.
 A live version of the song was included on the limited edition version of The Best of Bob Dylan, Vol. 2 (2000) and on a Japanese edition of the "Things Have Changed" single.
 The recording came from a performance in the Santa Cruz Civic Auditorium in Santa Cruz, California on March 16, 2000.
 A live version of the song performed in New York City on July 27, 1999 was also made available to stream on Dylan's official website in August 1999.
+Another live version, from March 24, 2001, performed in Newcastle, Australia, is included on The Bootleg Series Vol. 17: Fragments - Time Out Of Mind Sessions (1996-1997).
 The live debut occurred at Coors Amphitheatre in Chula Vista, California on June 25, 1999 and the last performance (to date) took place at Hearnes Center in Columbia, Missouri on April 2, 2001.